Location Services in macOS are used by a whole host of apps and websites to provide several different services.

 How to disable Location Services on Mac

 With Location Services switched off, no app or web service will be able to access location data on your Mac.
 Obviously, that will affect how some apps and services work and prevent others from working at all.
 Google Maps, for example, may not be able to provide directions from your current location.
 However, it won’t prevent websites and apps from gaining any information at all about your location.
-For example, some will detect your IP address and try and use that to determine your location.
+For example, some will detect your IP address and try to use that to determine your location.
 That’s why, if you use Twitter, for example, you may still see the name of the city or region you’re in on tweets you post.
 Other sites may use cookies stored in your browser when you did allow access to location data — those are not deleted when you turn off Location Services.
 In fact, location data, such as metadata in images, is retained in files when you switch off Location Services.

 If you’d rather exercise more nuanced control over which apps can access location data, here’s how to do it:

-3. Quit System Preferences.
+- Quit System Settings.

 If you take this approach to control your location data, it’s worth turning on the location indicator in the menu bar, so you can see when an app or service is using it.

-4. Press Done and quit System Preferences.
+- Click Done and quit System Settings.

 How to turn on Location Services on Mac

-8. Uncheck any apps you don’t want to have access to your location data.
+- Disable any apps you don’t want to have access to your location data.

-9. Quit System Preferences.
+- Quit System Settings.

 If your main concern about allowing apps and services to access your location data is privacy, and particularly if you are worried about being tracked, there’s a great deal more you can do to protect yourself.
 The first step is to manage the permissions you give to programs on your Mac.
 I’ve been using CleanMyMac X to check and control which apps can access the microphone, camera, and specific folders on my Mac.
 CleanMyMac X shows all permissions your apps have and lets you remove them quickly.